- What is a Master of Advanced Studies (MAS) degree?

 The MAS degree is a UCSD graduate degree handled through the Graduate Division.
 Formal application for admission to the program is required.
 Refer to this website for details on the Application for Admission and program admission requirements.

-- The application deadline is in January, and the program starts in June.
-When will I hear if I am accepted into the program?
+- When will I hear if I am accepted into the program?

 The admissions committee meets in late January, and students should hear whether or not they have been accepted no later than early-March, possibly sooner.

 The program may accommodate up to 20 MAS MBC students.
 The relatively small class size and seminar-style of the classes allow for close interaction among students and the professors as well as provides many valuable networking opportunities.

 Is it possible to pursue the degree over a 2 year period or attend part time?

 The program is designed to be completed in 12 months.

 That said, it is possible to pursue the degree over a 2 year period as a part time student, but students would have to make that arrangement following the summer quarter.
 The summer quarter is an intensive, full-time 10 week course of study that covers 16 graduate units.
 It is not possible to pursue part-time study the first summer of the program.
 Students interested in full-time study over 2 years should contact the department email@example.com.

 - How long has the degree been in existence?
 How many graduates have you had?

 The program started in July 2004.
 We have had nearly 200 graduates through June 2016.

 - What type of work experience must I have to qualify for the program?